openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-universal-attributes-foreground-color.md

 foregroundColor(value: ResourceColor | ColoringStrategy)

-Sets the foreground color of this component.
+Sets the foreground color of the component.
 If the component does not have a foreground color set, it inherits the color from its parent component by default.

 **Atomic service API**: This API can be used in atomic services since API version 11.